-Irving is a city located in Texas.
-With a 2020 population of 243,738, it is the 13th largest city in Texas and the 93rd largest city in the United States.
-Irving is currently growing at a rate of 0.31% annually and its population has increased by 12.69% since the most recent census, which recorded a population of 216,290 in 2010.
-Spanning over 68 miles, Irving has a population density of 3,635 people per square mile.
+Irving is a city located in Dallas County Texas.
+Irving has a 2023 population of 248,931.
+Irving is currently declining at a rate of -1.04% annually and its population has decreased by -3.09% since the most recent census, which recorded a population of 256,873 in 2020.

 Irving is a city in Texas, U.S., located to the northwest of Dallas and is part of the Dallas-Fort Worth metroplex.
 Irving is located in Dallas County in northeast Texas.